BikingFox/100-days-of-code/log.md

 **Thoughts:** Actually learned some new stuff today about the possibilities available with CSS and how to create different shapes.
 Left off with the challenge of making a heart shape with CSS.
 That one is going to be challenging.
 Really glad I'm sticking with it this time and can't wait to get some sleep so I can keep working towards my goal!

+### Day 4: September 7, 2020 - 11:21 p.m.
+##### Visual Design Finish

+**Today's Progress**: Finished the design section

+**Thoughts:** Kinda just skimped through the applied visual design section.
+Was tired from holiday and had to work through design things I don't understand (cubic-bezier).
+Finished the Applied Visual Design section and ready to move on to the next section!
+Glad for the refresher in website building, but still excited to move on to vr!

 ###EXAMPLE EXAMPLE EXAMPLE EXAMPLE EXAMPLE